AngeliqueAA/mastermind/README.md

 ### Improvement to add to the game: ###

 - Manage errors in user input -> for example, if the user enter letters instead of numbers, it will break the game.
-- Create a random combination to find at the start of every game -> today, it's a static combination
+- Create a random combination to find at the start of every game -> today, it's a static combination.  :white_check_mark:
 - Add the possibility tor the user to choose the number of color to guess -> today, it's a static three colors combination
 - Refactoring the game() function -> At first, it was not a part of the exercice but it allowed the user to play the game from the java console and add more interactivity to the game.
 - Display the combination history played at previous turns.